Margaret Schindel is a jewelry artist and internationally known expert on metal clay techniques. PMC-certified in 2006 by Celie Fago.

 - Plain round accent beads for stringing with your metal clay beads, pendants, etc.,(so your finished design is entirely .999 FS) and fine silver balls that can be embedded in silver clay, ensuring perfectly round spheres (and perfectly matching sizes, if you wish).

-- The "artisan kits" are great project kits developed in collaboration with well-known jewelry artists and teachers.
-The first kits were from Sherri Haab and Barbara Becker Simon, including one that teaches Barbara's method for created lampworked beads with a fine silver core quickly and easily by using Metal Clay Findings' unique flared bead cores.
+- The artisan kits are great project kits developed in collaboration with well-known jewelry artists and teachers.
+The first kits were from Sherri Haab and Barbara Becker Simon, including one that teaches Barbara's method for creating lampworked beads with a fine silver core quickly and easily by using Metal Clay Findings' unique flared bead cores.

 - And the brand new and ingenious interchangeable bead earring findings allow you to switch in and out any of the beads you create on the flared bead cores (or any beads that fit on Pandora, Chamilia, Biagi, and Trollbeads type interchangeable bead bracelets).

-The site includes a "How To" section with tips on working with some of the the company's unique products, such as tabbed bezel wire and ring liners.
+The site includes a how-to section with tips on working with some of the company's unique products, such as tabbed bezel wire and ring liners.
 There's also a gallery of customer designs created with Metal Clay Findings products that is sure to inspire you.

 Signing Metal Clay (or Polymer Clay) Pieces Can Be a Challenge

 Signing pieces freehand, using a needle tool (or something similar) in fresh clay or a rotary tool on fired or cured clay, works fine for many artists and is preferred by some.
 However, it's not the ideal way for every artist to sign his or her work.
 You may not have nice, neat handwriting.
 You may not want to run the risk of ruining your piece in the process (especially if you are using an electric engraving tool on metal clay greenware).
 And you may have a logo or logotype for your business.
 For me, all three of these factors apply.